How to research public records

 Accessing campaign finance information

-- PAC, party and presidential filings since 1993
+- PAC, party and presidential filings: 1993 to present

 - House filings: May 1996 to present

 - Senate filings: May 2000 to present

 Documents in the Public Records Office are open for public inspection, and may be viewed and copied from computers or microfilm.
 Computer indexes are used to locate the reports and cross-reference information.
 Aside from security screening, visitors to the office are not asked to sign in or otherwise identify themselves.
 The office is a fully accessible facility.

 1050 First Street, NE Washington, DC

 1-800-424-9530 (menu option 2)

 There is a $.05 fee per page for paper and microfilm copies of reports.
 Many computer printouts and publications are free-of-charge.
-A listing of all fees is available.
+A listing of all fees is available in the Public Records Office.
 Payment may be made by cash, check, American Express, Mastercard or Visa.
 In the office, payment is made after all copies are made.
-This eliminates the need for rolls of nickels or dimes.
 Prepayment is required when ordering documents by mail.
 Mail requests are sent by first class U.S. mail.
 Requestors may arrange for shipment by a private delivery service.

 Restrictions on the use of FEC disclosure documents